 Now we will see how we can make our site SSL enabled.

 We can either configure the web application to use SSL whenever we create new web application or extend the web application.
-In my scenario since I have already created a web application, I have to do the configuration manually.
+In my scenario since I'm going with the manual method (which is not suggested - please follow the above note).

 For that I am going to do the following.